BuvinJT/distbuilder/docs/LowLevel.md

 ### joinPathQtIfw

-Use this to build paths which will be utilized by QtIFW scripts (directly or indirectly) on a target machine.
-The paths will be joined (and used) in a platform agnostic manner.
+Use this function to build paths within QtScript building contexts and to supply arguments for QtIFW operations.
+The paths will be joined in a *platform agnostic* manner.

-Note, use `joinPath` to build paths in a platform specific manner, applicable to where a build script will be employing it to *create* a distribution.
+Note, use `joinPath` to build paths in a *platform specific* manner, resolved at build time.

 ### qtIfwDynamicValue

     qtIfwDynamicValue( name )

-Use this function produce the resolution of dynamic substitution variables at runtime, which are utilized by QtIFW scripts (directly or indirectly) on a target machine.
+Use this function to produce the resolution of dynamic substitution variables at runtime, which are utilized by QtIFW operations and scripts in all contexts (directly or indirectly) on a target machine.

-These values are often paths to files or directories on the target, or embedded resources in the installer, but may in fact be used for strings containing *any* content, which the installer knows how to resolve.
+These values are *often* paths to files or directories on the target, or embedded resources in the installer, but may in fact be used for strings containing *any* content, which the installer knows how to resolve.

-### qtIfwTempDataFilePath
+### qtIfwOpDataPath

-	qtIfwTempDataFilePath( rootFileName )
+	qtIfwOpDataPath( rootFileName )

-Use this function produce the resolution of dynamic temp paths
-at runtime, which are utilized by QtIFW scripts (directly or indirectly) on a target machine.
+Use this function, within QtScript building contexts, to produce the resolution of dynamic temp paths at runtime, which are utilized by installer operations.

 ### isParentDir